| Dr. Minor is often a contributor to the opinion page

 inaccurate history, poor science, rejected psychological

 theories and statistics unsupported by the social sciences.
+Based on

 misguided understandings of the Bible, tradition and